Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 2. Modify the backup policy by selecting `Partition Backup`.
 3. Choose the `C:` partition and exclude others.

-*(Placeholder for screenshots of the partition selection screen for Windows)*

 #### **Linux example: Directory-level backup**
 - Target critical directories like `/var/www`, excluding `/tmp`.
 1. Navigate to **Backup Jobs** and select the Linux server.
 2. Assign or modify a policy to include `/var/www` and exclude `/tmp`.

-*(Placeholder for screenshots of the directory selection screen for Linux)*

 ---